More than just a set of competencies, professionalism defines my attitude, a moral values system that governs my actions.

 I like new, challenging assignments.
 I feel comfortable with change, ambiguity and the unknown.
 I believe in achieving expert results in any activity and prefer high risk / high reward opportunities.
 That said, I choose calculated risk over gambling.

-My friends have nicknamed me “bulldozer”.
-I am familiar with setbacks and complications of real-life projects.
-I persist until the objective is achieved.
+My friends have nicknamed me “bulldozer” — 27 years spent pushing through setbacks and complications of real-life projects.
+Especially in film, where the default response is a “no”.
+So what?
+I persist until the objective is achieved. 🚜

 Business is business.
 I avoid artistic blur, spoken arrangements, ambiguous pricing, goal misunderstanding, scope creep and missed deadlines.